bdeboe/isc-sql-utils/README.md

 write ##class(SQL.StorageUtils).ConvertToUseExtentSets("My.Ancient.CustomerClass")
 ```

-See the class method's argument list for more ways to weak what gets generated.
+See the class method's argument list for further options.

 Notes:
-* when trying to convert classes in a hierarchy, aim at the superclass defining the storage
+* When trying to convert classes in a hierarchy, you should aim this method at the superclass defining the storage.
+It will return an error if you try it on a subclass first, but will convert any subclasses along if you use it on a superclass.
+* This method performs a very simple check on non-bitmap indices to see if they still work after swapping the storage (for which it keeps a backup).
+It may not be watertight, so make sure to run your own regression / unit tests.
-* this class does not (yet) provide an option to perform the described drop-and-recreate-indices procedure
+* This method does not (yet) provide an option to perform the described drop-and-recreate-indices procedure
-* a future version of this class may also move the data from that long-ish D global into a proper extent global
+* A future version of this method may also move the data from that long-ish D global into a proper extent global

 ## Projecting from a different namespace